lanceengland/lanceengland.github.io/_posts/2020-12-22-da100-study-notes.markdown

 In general, reduce the size of the data model by:

 - Removing unnecessary columns
-- Remove unnecessary Date/Time hierarchies (turn off Auto date/date)
+- Remove unnecessary Date/Time hierarchies (turn off Auto date/time option)
 - Reduce cardinality as much as possible.
 For example, use qty * price instead of a higher cardinality sales column
 - Avoid calculated columns
 - Use the star schema design pattern